Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/README.md

 To test the .NET Adapter follow this simple process below.
 The instructions provided refer to the "Deployment" directory you can find in the "deploy.zip" file of [latest release](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-dotnet/releases).

-1. Make sure you have a working installation of [Lightstreamer Portfolio Demo](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript).
+1. Make sure you have a working installation of [Lightstreamer - Portfolio Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript).
 2. Make sure that Lightstreamer Server is not running.
 3. Plug the new Adapter Set into the Server.
 Just copy the "DotNetPortfolio" directory and all of its files to the "adapters" subdirectory in your Lightstreamer Server installation.<br>
 4. Launch the Remote .NET Adapter Server.
 The .NET Server resources can be found under Deployment_DotNet_Server(custom).
 Run the DotNetCustomServer.bat script under the "Deployment_DotNet_Server(custom)" Directory.
 The script runs the DotNetPortfolioDemoLauncher_N2.exe Custom Launcher, which hosts both the Remote Data Adapter and the Remote Metadata Adapter for the .NET Portfolio Demo.